danielhss/danielhss.github.io/_products/product6.md

 ---
-identifier: jekyll-watercolour-owl
+identifier: jekyll-Joker
-name: Owl
+name: Joker
-price: 20.00
+price: 50.00
-image: /assets/images/owl.jpg
+image: /assets/images/IMG_1504.jpg
 height: 400
 ---
-This piece is one of four variants of the drypoint etch ‘Owl’.
-The pieces are done as drypoint etchings, and added watercolour to add flair.
-The set can be purchased as a bundle and would look amazing all framed together!
-This option can be negotiated with me over email.
+This is an original portrait of Heath Ledger as “The Joker”.
+Inspired by his wild and multi-faced personalities.
+Over 15 hours of stencil making went into the finished product.
+The artwork was spray painted on an a3 canvas.
 Shipping will vary depending on where you are located.